kennethlarsen/kennethlarsen.github.io/README.md

 ## License

-The following directories and their contents are Copyright Mu-An Chiou.
+The following directories and their contents are Copyright Kenneth Larsen.
 You may not reuse anything therein without my permission:

 ```
 _data/